Biden’s $100 billion investment in broadband could open tech jobs to more people

 Looking ahead, this demand won’t slow down.
 Software developer job openings are expected to grow 22% over the next decade, while the average growth rate among all jobs is 4%.
 With companies embracing remote or hybrid work as we emerge from the pandemic, tech talent can theoretically work many of those jobs from anywhere.
 But nearly a quarter of American adults don’t have access to high-speed broadband at home, cutting them off from these abundant and lucrative roles.

 Portions of the American Jobs Plan, which legislators are negotiating now, may offer a solution.
 Calling high-speed connections “the new electricity,” the original proposal includes a $100 billion investment to bring broadband access to every American.
-It also commits $48 billion to teaching in-demand skills, including for STEM jobs, which will help grow the tech talent pool to keep up with demand.
+It also commits $48 billion to teaching in-demand skills, including for science, technology, engineering, and mathematics (STEM) jobs, which will help grow the tech talent pool to keep up with demand.

 The proposal would train new talent and open access to those who would otherwise be shut out of tech roles, ensuring that the technical skills gap U.S. companies face doesn’t become a chasm.
 Here’s how.